Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-where $Z$ is a constant independent of the inserted Wilson loop operator.
-The extra factor $(2a)^2$ is the usual Vandermonde determinant appearing when we switch to the integral over the Cartan subalgebra from the integral over the whole Lie algebra.
-At the weak coupling $g_{YM} \to 0$ we can evaluate this integral as a series in $g_{YM}$.
-For the Barnes G-function we use Taylor series expansion at small $z$
+The extra factor $(2a)^2$ is the usual Vandermonde determinant appearing when we reduce the integration from the Lie algebra to its Cartan subalgebra.
+In the weak coupling limit $\gym \to 0$ we evaluate the integral in series in $\gym$.
+The Barnes G-function at $z \to 0$ has expansion